About Nesta

 With the 2045 net zero targets inching closer, the Heat in Buildings Bill due to pass through Scottish Parliament next year, a new Climate Change Plan required, and Holyrood elections coming up, there’s never been a more important time to act – and there’s no shortage of opportunities for change.

-On Thursday 24 July 12:00-13:00 BST, we’ll be convening experts to deep-dive into Nesta’s new report A policy plan for clean heat in Scotland, exploring how Scotland can unlock policy action and provide clear direction for the clean heat transition.
+On Thursday 24 July 12:00-13:00 BST, we discussed Nesta’s upcoming report A policy plan for clean heat in Scotland.
+A panel of experts explored how Scotland can unlock policy action and provide clear direction for the clean heat transition.

-This online event will draw insights from the report to explore the solutions to several key questions:
+This online event provided a preview from the report's solutions to several key questions:

 • How do we make clean heat affordable?